kolyaventuri/block/README.md

 ```

 ## Things to note
-- The outputted message can be passed directly to the slack API for sending messages!
+- The outputted message only needs to have your `token` and desired `channel_id` added, and it will be ready to send to the slack API!
 - There is current _very little to no_ input validation.
 Non-recognized blocks will be ignored, but Slack will be the ultimate decider if your message is valid.
 Validation is on the roadmap.
 - There is currently almost no documentation.
 This will be resolved, but in general...
   - If a Slack message wants a property in format `foo_bar`, you will add it as a `fooBar` property in your message(ex: `<Element fooBar='blah'/>`)